-7.2.1 Influence of Composition on the Na-CO3-SO4 Crystals Formed in Black Liquor
+6.2.1 Influence of Composition on the Na-CO3-SO4 Crystals formed in Black Liquor

 Inorganic scale is deposited in modern black liquor concentrators because sodium salts crystallize during evaporation of water.
-Scaling is caused primarily by crystallization of double salts of sodium sulfate and sodium carbonate.
-At least three different double salts have been identified in black liquor, Table 7.3.
+Scaling is primarily caused by crystallization of double salts of sodium sulfate and sodium carbonate.
+At least three different double salts have been identified in black liquor, Table 1.
 One is Burkeite which has a nominal composition of 2Na2SO4•Na2CO3.
 The other well-known double salt is sodium sulfate dicarbonate, (nominally Na2SO4•2Na2CO3) commonly referred to as dicarbonate.
 A third double salt which is not well known, but has been found in black liquor, is sodium sulfate carbonate (nominally Na2SO4•1.5Na2CO3).
 While this salt is distinct from dicarbonate, it behaves similarly to dicarbonate with regards to fouling.
-Which of these double salts precipitates first depends on the ratio of dissolved carbonate to dissolved sulfate, Table 7.3.
+Which of these double salts precipitates first depends on the ratio of dissolved carbonate to dissolved sulfate, Table 1.